KacperW57/LetsGeddIt/README.md

 - use "npm install" command
 - use "npm start" command to start react app

+You can log in with:

+Login: Admin

+Password: Nimda

+Feel free to make your own account and add some posts

 ## Languages and tools used

 ### Languages: